-This organization shall be known as the Texas Federation of Music Clubs, and shall be affiliated as a component part of the National Federation of Music Clubs.
+This organization shall be known as the Texas Federation of Music Clubs (TFMC) and shall be affiliated as a component part of the National Federation of Music Clubs (NFMC).

-The object of this organization is to bring into working relations with one another, music clubs and other musical organizations and individuals directly or indirectly associated with musical activity for the purpose of developing and maintaining high musical standards; and aiding and encouraging musical education, and the promotion of American music and American artists; and to cooperate with the National Federation of Music Clubs in its specific plans for the advancement of music.
+The mission of this organization is to bring into working relations with one another, music clubs and other musical organizations and individuals directly or indirectly associated with musical activity for the purpose of developing and maintaining high musical standards; to aid and encourage musical education and the promotion of American music and American artists; and to cooperate with the National Federation of Music Clubs in its specific plans for the advancement of music.

 B. Individuals directly or indirectly interested in the promotion of musical activity.

 Section 2.
 Divisions.
-The membership shall be in three divisions, viz.—Senior, Student/Collegiate, and Junior.
+The membership shall be in three divisions: Senior, Student/Collegiate, and Junior.

 Section 3.
 Senior Division.
 The memberships of the Senior Division shall be classified as Active, Associate, or Honorary.

-A. The membership of the Senior Division shall be either organization or individual.
+A. The Active Membership of the Senior Division shall be either organizations or individuals.

-(c) A Subscriber, Donor, or Patron shall be any individual who has given at one time (except as provided in 'd') a sum of $1,000, $2,000, or $10,000, respectively, for this specific purpose as provided in the Bylaws of the National Federation of Music Clubs.
-Such an individual shall have all the privileges of active membership and is exempt from the payment of State and National annual dues.
-Such membership is not transferable from one state to another state, and the member remains a member of the State Federation through which his fee was paid.
-If he wishes active participation in the affairs of the state to which he has moved, he must pay dues for membership in that state.
+(c) A Subscriber, Donor, or Patron shall be any individual who has given at one time --except as provided in (d) below--a sum of $1,000, $2,000, or $10,000, respectively, for this specific purpose as provided in the Bylaws of NFMC.
+Such an individual shall have all the privileges of active membership and be exempt from the payment of state and national annual dues.
+Such membership is not transferable from one state to another state, and the member remains a member of the State Federation through which the fee was paid.
+If the member wishes active participation in the affairs of the new state, the member must pay dues for membership in that state.

 (d) Change in Class of Membership.
-A Life Member, a Subscriber, or a Donor may change to a higher membership status by paying the difference in fees.
+A Life Member, a Subscriber, or a Donor may change to a higher membership status by paying the difference in fee.

 B. Associate Membership

 Section 4.
 Student/Collegiate Division.
-The membership of the Student/Collegiate Division shall be limited to young people between the ages of 19 and 26, and shall be classified as active or associate.
+The membership of the Student/Collegiate Division shall be limited to young people between the ages of 19 and 26 and shall be classified as Individual or Associate.

-A. Individual Membership.
-An individual student may become a Special Active Member upon payment of dues as provided in Article X, Section 7.
-B. 1.
+Individual Membership.
+An individual student may become a Special Active Member upon payment of dues as provided in Article X.

-B. Associate Membership.
-College groups, university music schools and departments, choruses, bands, orchestras and similar organizations in the 19-26 year age bracket who do not wish active participation in the business affairs of the Federation may become Associate members upon payment of dues.
+Associate Membership.
+College groups, university music schools and departments, choruses, bands, orchestras and similar organizations with members in the 19-26-year age bracket who do not wish active participation in the business affairs of the TFMC may become Associate members upon payment of dues.

 Section 5.
 Junior Division.
 The membership in the Junior Division shall be limited to individuals or organizations whose members are not over 18 years of age.

-2. An Individual in the Junior Division may become a Special Member upon payment of dues as provided in Article X, Section 7, C. 3.
+An individual in the Junior Division may become a Special Member upon payment of dues as provided in Article X.

-B. The Cradle Roll.
-Children from birth to five years of age shall be eligible to membership in the Cradle Roll, upon payment of the Cradle Roll fee as provided in Article X, Section 7, C. 3.
+The Cradle Roll.
+Children from birth to five years of age shall be eligible for membership in the Cradle Roll, upon payment of the Cradle Roll fee as provided in Article X.